SolisAU/o365auditlogretriever/README.md

 `Connect-ExchangeOnline`

-Then run `AdminLogRetrieve.ps1` to retrieve the last 90 days of the Admin Audit Log; `AuditLogRetrieve.ps1` for the last 90 days of the Unified Audit Log; and `MailboxLogRetrieve.ps1` for the last 90 days of the Mailbox Audit Log.
+~Then run `AdminLogRetrieve.ps1` to retrieve the last 90 days of the Admin Audit Log; `AuditLogRetrieve.ps1` for the last 90 days of the Unified Audit Log; and `MailboxLogRetrieve.ps1` for the last 90 days of the Mailbox Audit Log.~
+Then run `AuditLogRetrieve.ps1` for the last 90 days of the Unified Audit Log; or add `-start`, `-date` and/or `-logtype` to be more specific. `-help` to get help.

 Files will be written to current directory.